doobix/csgo-c4-hue/README.md

 # csgo-c4-hue
-These scripts let will change the colors of your Philips Hue lights based on the C4 bomb status in Counter-Strike: Global Offensive.
+These scripts will change the colors of your Philips Hue lights based on the C4 bomb status in Counter-Strike: Global Offensive.

 ## Features